DvirArazi/Computer_opponent/README.md

 ## Running the project
 - Install [.NET 6.0](https://dotnet.microsoft.com/en-us/)
-- Clone this project, enter the cloned folder
+- Clone this project and enter the cloned folder
 - Run the project with `dotnet run`

 ## Adding support for additional games